rafelamer/mcecrypto/README.md

 One of the goals of the project was that my students could study the code and that this was as simple as possible, so that I discarded complex libraries like OpenSSL or GNU GMP.
 Then, I wrote my own library for educational purposes.
 I'm not a cryptographer and I'm sure that it has bugs and should not be used in contexts that need cryptographically secure implementation.
 Use OpenSSL instead.

-To complement the RSA and ECC algorithms, I needed some symmetric cryptographic algorithms, so I downloaded different implementations from [https://github.com/Rupan/rsa](https://github.com/Rupan/rsa) and [https://www.nongnu.org/oath-toolkit/](OATH Toolkit).
+To complement the RSA and ECC algorithms, I needed some symmetric cryptographic algorithms, so I downloaded different implementations from [https://github.com/Rupan/rsa](https://github.com/Rupan/rsa) and [https://www.nongnu.org/oath-toolkit/] (OATH Toolkit).

 Thanks to Eli Biham and the OATH Toolkit team.